garrettdowd/py_ptv/README.md

 **ptv_comm.network**
 This module provides a generic class for one agent to send a message to other agents
 *Documentation on the provided methods needs to be written*
-*Documentation on the requirements of the agent's methods needs to be written*
+*Documentation on the requirements of the message handlers needs to be written*

 # Installation notes
 This package is currently in an alpha state.
 It is meant to be locally installed for development purposes.